skip to content

 • Read about our year of big changes!
 The past year was an extraordinary time of re-invention for the College, as we evaluated some of our long-held approaches and found newer, modern ways to ensure quality care for the public.
 Throughout the 2018 report, we show how our adoption of right-touch regulation framework informed — and improved — different aspects of medical regulation, including our investigation, quality assurance and policy development processes.

 • Who registered for licences in 2017?
 How are we making peer assessments more meaningful?
 What efforts were made to ensure our policies remain relevant and reflect current practices?
-Answers to these questions and more can be found in the 2017 Annual Report and the accompanying infographic.
-From the work undertaken to ensure appropriate opioid prescribing, to a successful court defence of patients’ rights to access care, to the three C’s covered in our complaints process, the report also outlines the work the CPSO completed in 2017 to protect and serve the public interest.
+Answers to these questions and more can be found in the 2017 Annual Report.
+From the work undertaken to ensure appropriate opioid prescribing, to a successful court defence of patients’ rights to access care, to the three C’s covered in our complaints process, the report outlines many achievements from the past year.

-• Registering physicians, ensuring competence, protecting patients: Read our 2016 Annual Report and accompanying infographic to learn about the CPSO’s important work in safeguarding public trust in Ontario’s medical profession.
-From our investigations into concerns over opioid prescribing to our outreach efforts to connect with patients, doctors, and other stakeholders, our new Annual Report outlines the year that was for 2016.
+• Registering physicians, ensuring competence, protecting patients: Read our 2016 Annual Report to learn about CPSO’s important work in safeguarding public trust in Ontario’s medical profession.
+The report covers our investigations into concerns over opioid prescribing to our outreach efforts to connect with patients, doctors, and other stakeholders.

 • Read about the work accomplished in the past year and the steps we took to protect and empower patients.